joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6478769/2025/07/07/mlb-prospects-scouting-cam-schlittler-konnor-griffin-justin-crawford/

 **Here Are Trump’s New Tariff Threats**\
-`President Trump has told seven countries that they will face tariffs of at least 25 percent on Aug.
+`President Trump has told 14 countries that they will face tariffs of at least 25 percent on Aug.
 1 if they don’t reach agreements by then.`\
 https://nytimes.com/2025/07/07/business/trump-tariffs-trade-deals-august-1.html

 **Zohran Mamdani’s Foes Go to Unusual Lengths to Derail His Mayoral Hopes**\